-Engagement activities with Jamesian Municipalities/Localities - Potential Community and Health Impacts, Nature of Impacts and Suggested Actions and Follow-ups Table 2-4
+Engagement activities with Jamesian Municipalities/Localities - Potential Community and Health Impacts, Nature of Impacts and Suggested Actions and Follow-ups

-IMPACTS NATURE OF IMPACTS SUGGESTED ACTIONS AND FOLLOW-UPS Exacerbated social and health issues Increased access to and use of alcohol and drugs; Increase in prostitution issues; Decrease and loss of services.
+IMPACTS NATURE OF IMPACTS SUGGESTED ACTIONS AN Exacerbated social and health issues Increased access to and use of alcohol and drugs; Increase in prostitution issues; Decrease and loss of services.
 Not identified Creation of individual and collective wealth Development opportunities in the tourism industry; Economic development opportunities for the mining industry; Job creation, especially during the construction phase of the project; Loss of services and slowing of economic development in Radisson due to the road extension and accessibility to the community further north [Whapmagoostui/Kuujjuarapik].
-Involve the Jamésie Tourism Association in the development of the project; Encourage the succession of specialized workers; Promote access to housing and essential services [particularly in Radisson with the support of Hydro-Québec].
-Changes in quality of life Nuisances during construction and operation of the project, such as air and noise pollution, especially for people living near the project area; Reduced costs and increased accessibility to food, goods and materials; Lack of labour and little or no real estate market (no new homes built).
-Measures to reduce air and noise pollution [construction and operation].
-Community Health Increased accessibility of healthy and good quality food; Reduced pollution [with a train].
+Involve the Jamésie Tourism Association in the development of th Encourage the succession of specialized workers; Promote access to housing and essential services [particularly in Changes in quality of life Nuisances during construction and operation of the project, such as air and noise pollution, especially for people living near the project area; Reduced costs and increased accessibility to food, goods and materials; Lack of labour and little or no real estate market (no new homes built).
+Measures to reduce air and noise pollution [construction and open Community Health Increased accessibility of healthy and good quality food; Reduced pollution [with a train].
 Not identified Insecurity An increase in road and rail traffic would increase the risk of accidents.
 Not identified Economic and social benefits to Jamesian municipalities/communities Potential economic and social benefits through the development of passenger train; Potential economic and social benefits through the development of a regional development strategy with a provincial and even national perspective.
 Encourage the involvement of local stakeholders in the project.
 Northern Community Relations Potential to create links between the Cree, Inuit and Jamesian communities around the management of the territory and strategic developments to be developed in a common manner.
 Promote exchanges between communities.